R3Conclave/conclave-core-sdk/docs/docs/index.md

    [productID](enclave-configuration.md#conclave-configuration-options) and
    [revocationLevel](enclave-configuration.md#conclave-configuration-options) properties, and print a helpful error message if they are missing.

+7. The container gradle script has been removed due to stability issues and will no longer be supported.
+If you are using container-gradle to develop on Mac, we strongly suggest you stop doing so and follow [these instructions](system-requirements.md#running-conclave-projects) for running your conclave projects instead.

 1. The SGX SDK that Conclave is built upon has been updated to version 2.14.
 This provides bug fixes and other improvements.
 See the [SGX SDK release notes](https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.14-release)